forcedotcom/assessment-bot/docs/guides/UserGuide.md

 `Assessment Definition Id` : this field is required and this has to be a unique identifier across all Assessment definitions.

-`Active` : checkbox  used to determine if a Bot should render the Assesment or not, if this is un-checked the Bot will just end the session.
-You can use this to quickly disable an Assessment as part of maintenace.
+`Active` : checkbox  used to determine if a Bot should render the Assessment or not, if this is un-checked the Bot will just end the session.
+You can use this to quickly disable an Assessment as part of maintenance.

 `Delete Transcript on Completion` : this checkbox can be enabled if you don't want to use the conversation transcript in Salesforce.
 If this option is enabled, a schedule process that runs once a day will delete all Transcripts for Assessment Sessions that have been completed or abandoned.

 `Initial Item Name` will be the name of the the first Item that will be used for the Assessment.
-The value you enter here must match the name of an Assessment Definition that you will create next under the Asssessment Definition.
+The value you enter here must match the name of an Assessment Definition that you will create next under the Assessment Definition.

 # Creating Assessment Definition Signals

-Once we have created an Assessment Definition, we will create the Signals that we want to track for the Assessment by going to the `Details` tab in our Assessment Definition and click the `New` button under the Assessment Defintion Signals section.
+Once we have created an Assessment Definition, we will create the Signals that we want to track for the Assessment by going to the `Details` tab in our Assessment Definition and click the `New` button under the Assessment Definition Signals section.

 For our Internet Speed Assessment scenario, we will create the following signals: